 - Non-payment of rent

 - Serious breach of lease provision, and

 - Tenant engaged in criminal drug-related activity on premises.
-Even then, as mentioned above, you cannot take actions into your own hands.
-There is a process which must be adhered to
+Even then, as mentioned above, you cannot take your own actions.
+There is a process that must be adhered to

 Landlords can also default by:

 - Allowing the property to fall into a state of disrepair